MOTORHOMING IN SPAIN: THE GREAT SPANISH ROAD TRIP

 We used the Camper Contact app (about 6 euros/year) when travelling through Spain to find our motorhome overnight spots.
 They have over 2000 campervan parking and motorhome service areas listed in Spain.
 Many motorhomers also use the Park4Night app.

-To help with your planning – we’ve included all of our motorhome overnight stops for your Spain road trip.
+To help you plan your Spain road trip, we’ve included all of our motorhome/campervan overnight stops on this trip.

 We recommend Motorhome Republic – they can search for the best deals for you with various pick-up points and countries.
 When we used them they were incredibly helpful and we saved more money going directly to them rather than to individual rental companies.

-For more information on campervan hire and details of how and why we hired a Campervan for our Travels in Europe – check out our CAMPERVANNING IN EUROPE article.
+READ MORE: For more information on road trips, campervan hire and details of how and why we hired a Campervan for our Travels in Europe check out: